Skip to main content

 General Strategy

-Crucially, this should not just be a list: for each example, go into detail.
+Again, this should not just be a list: for each example, go into detail.
 Explain what specific skills or information each experience you cite has given you; explain how this has prepared you to become a nurse.

 Choosing Your Examples

 This essay should cite specific studies and activities, so your first order of business should be to pick which studies or activities you want to discuss.
-However, your examples shouldn’t be chosen just because they “seem” like the good nursing prep.
+However, your examples shouldn’t be chosen just because they “seem” like good nursing prep.
 Instead, try working backward.

 First, think about what skills and knowledge you have that would make you a good nurse.
 Then, think about how you acquired these competencies.
 Whatever comes out of this last reflection will be a potential “study or activity” to include in your response.
 Given the framing of the prompt, however, you should try to focus on clearly defined things, like courses or extracurriculars, rather than on personal experiences.